tomer8007/chromium-ipc-sniffer/README.md

 It's worth noting that you can filter the results in Wireshark to show only packets of interest.
 Examples:
 * To show only packets going to/from a particular process, use `npfs.pid == 1234`
+* To show only packets not going to/from the GPU Process, use `!(npfs.process_type contains "GPU Process")`
 * To show only packets with a particular method name, use `mojouser.name contains "SomeMethod"`

 ### Enabling deep mojo arguments dissection